 Wholesale Energy Operations and Services

 Enron’s wholesale business (Enron Wholesale) includes its wholesale energy businesses around the world, as well as its emerging broadband services business.
-Enron Wholesale operates in developed markets such as North America and Europe, as well as emerging or newly deregulating markets including South America, India and Japan.
+Enron Wholesale operates in developed markets such as North America and Europe, as well as developing or newly deregulating markets including South America, India and Japan.

-Enron builds its wholesale businesses through the creation of networks involving asset ownership, contractual access to third party assets and market-making activities such as intermediation.
+Enron builds its wholesale businesses through the creation of networks involving asset ownership, contractual access to third party assets and market-making activities.
 Each market in which Enron Wholesale operates utilizes these components in a slightly different manner and is at a different stage of development.
-When fully developed, this strategy has enabled Enron Wholesale to establish a leading position in its markets.
+This network strategy has enabled Enron Wholesale to establish a leading position in its markets.
 These activities are categorized into two business lines: (a) Commodity Sales and Services, and (b) Assets and Investments.
-Often these activities are integrated into a single product offering for Enron’s customers.
+Often these activities are integrated into a bundled product offering for Enron’s customers.

 Enron Wholesale manages its portfolio of contracts and assets in order to maximize value, minimize the associated risks and provide overall liquidity.
 In doing so, Enron Wholesale uses portfolio and risk management disciplines including offsetting or hedging transactions to manage exposures to market price movements (commodities, interest rates, foreign currencies and equities).
 Additionally, Enron Wholesale manages its liquidity and exposure to third party credit risk through monetization of its contract portfolio or third party insurance contracts.
 Enron Wholesale also sells interests in certain investments and other assets to improve liquidity and overall return.